-There is no need to inform the Child Benefit office that you are Home Educating.
+There is no need to inform the Child Benefit office that you are Home Educating as all children under 16 are entitled to it (income dependent).
 They will contact you as your child approaches 16 years of age.
 Please carefully read the following email from the Child Benefit office.
 And our notes below it.

 Thank you for email received on 6 February 2014 requesting clarification about Child Benefit where a child receives home tuition.
 Thank you for your patience awaiting a reply